Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the max amount of data (in units of MB per second) that can be transported over the external memory interface within a second.
-It is worked out by multiplying the card's bus width by its memory speed.
-In the case of DDR RAM, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the better the card will be in general.
+Memory Bandwidth: Bandwidth is the largest amount of information (measured in MB per second) that can be transported over the external memory interface in one second.
+It's calculated by multiplying the bus width by its memory clock speed.
+If it uses DDR memory, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The better the bandwidth is, the faster the card will be in general.
 It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
-This number is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed in one second.
+This is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
+The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

 Display Prices